TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/stdlib.rst

 Common utility scripts often need to process command line arguments.
 These arguments are stored in the :mod:`sys` module's *argv* attribute as a list.
-For instance the following output results from running ``python demo.py one two three`` at the command line::
+For instance the following output results kutoka running ``python demo.py one two three`` at the command line::

-   >>> import sys
+   >>> agiza sys
    >>> print(sys.argv)
    ['demo.py', 'one', 'two', 'three']